 Fans and historians alike would love to see this mark challenged more than any other record out there—and that makes it all the more challenging for the next guy who approaches it.
 Remember the intense attention and media scrutiny placed upon Pete Rose and Paul Molitor, the two players who’ve come the closest to DiMaggio’s fabled mark in recent times?
 And that was before today’s social media-saturated, 24/7 news-cycle world.
 Our advice for the next challenger: Shut off your Twitter account, pump up the music on your Beats headphones, barricade yourself behind your team’s media relations staff and enjoy the ride.

 Most Triples, Season—36, Owen “Chief” Wilson, 1912

-It’s considered a big deal these days when a major leaguer works up a total of 20 triples in one year—only ten players have gotten that far since World War II—so imagine people who dig into our Leaders + Numbers pages and see Wilson’s 36 stand out of a crowd, as if we had accidentally switched his extra-base totals (he really did have just 19 doubles to go with his record loot of three-baggers).
+It’s considered a big deal these days when a major leaguer works up a total of 20 triples in one year—only 10 players have gotten that far since World War II—so imagine when people see Wilson’s 36 stand out of a crowd, as if he accidentally had his extra-base totals switched (he really did have just 19 doubles to go with his record loot of three-baggers).
 His mark is the marquee moment in a season full of triples; Joe Jackson set the American League record with 26, and Wilson’s Pittsburgh Pirates added 90 of their own to set a team mark with 126.
 What’s the method of Wilson’s madness?
 Try 360-462-376.
 Those were the field dimensions, from left to right, at Pittsburgh’s spacious Forbes Field.
 With today’s smaller ballyards and more defensively adroit outfielders, don’t expect anyone to approach Wilson’s record.

 Fewest Strikeouts in a Season, Minimum of 150 games Played—4, Joe Sewell, 1925, 1929